SAGEO Arena: A Realistic Environment for Evaluating Search-Augmented Generative Engine Optimization: Acknowledgments

 Despite growing interest, there exists no evaluation environment that enables such investigation.
-Existing benchmarks~\cite{aggarwal2024geo, wu2025generative, puerto2025c, chen2025beyond} tend to oversimplify {the complexities of real web environments}, leaving it unclear whether current optimization strategies are effective in practical settings.
+Existing benchmarks~\cite{aggarwal2024geo, wu2025generative, puerto2025c, chen2025beyond} tend to oversimplify real web environments, leaving it unclear whether current optimization strategies are effective in practical settings.
 Specifically, there are two major limitations: \textbf{(1) Lack of end-to-end evaluation.} Current benchmarks predominantly operate on pre-determined {candidate documents,} abstracting away the retrieval and reranking stages that precede generation.
-It remains unclear whether current optimization strategies trade off or benefit performance at earlier stages, making stage-level analysis of SAGEO essential. \textbf{(2) Loss of structural information.} Existing benchmarks operate solely on plain body text, discarding structural information present in real web documents (e.g., schema markup).
-Notably, recent findings suggest that augmenting structured representations such as markdown summaries yields substantial visibility gains~\cite{puerto2025c}.
-Yet no existing benchmark preserves structural information to enable analysis of their impact.
+It remains unclear whether current optimization strategies trade off or benefit performance at earlier search stages, making stage-level analysis of SAGEO essential. \textbf{(2) Loss of structural information.} Existing benchmarks operate solely on plain body text, discarding structural information present in real web documents (e.g., schema markup).
+In practice, real search systems do not determine visibility from body text alone.
+Structural information continues to play an important role in search-stage visibility, while similar structured representations, such as markdown summaries, have also been shown to improve generation-stage visibility~\cite{puerto2025c}.
+Yet no existing benchmark preserves structural information, leaving its impact across the generative search pipeline largely unexplored.

-Motivated by these gaps, we introduce \proposed, a realistic and reproducible benchmark designed for stage-level SAGEO analysis.
-Crucially, our benchmark is distinguished in two ways: \textbf{(1) {Comprehensive generative search environment.}} Unlike existing benchmarks that assume fixed retrieval context, \proposed~integrates a full generative search pipeline where documents are dynamically retrieved, ranked, and passed to generation.
-Each stage is modular and configurable, allowing researchers to trace how optimization signals propagate across the complete search process. \textbf{(2) Extensive corpus with rich structural annotations.} We curate a corpus of 170k web documents spanning 9 domains.
-Following guidelines published by commercial search engines, we extract both body text and rich structural information that SAGEO must navigate in practice (e.g., meta descriptions, headings, and schema markup).
-Overall, we aim to construct an environment that closely reflects real-world deployment, paving the way for optimization strategies that generalize beyond controlled settings.